-Currently (as of 3/5/20), there are 38 investment options in the core lineup.
 While the core lineup can be different among the various University of Maine Plans, generally the options are the same among all active retirement plans.
-Of the 38 options four of them are closed for new investment, meaning participants that own the investment can keep it, but no new dollars can be added.
-Two of the options are different flavors of TIAA Traditional, TIAA's Fixed Annuity offering, and twelve of them are Qualified Default Investment Alternative (QDIA) structured as Target-Date Funds.
-The remaining twenty investments allow participants to allocate to more specific asset classes.
-If an investor requires exposure to additional asset classes, they must use the Self-Directed Brokerage window to do so.
+Sometimes you will notice that investments are "closed" which means that participants who own the investment can keep it, but no new dollars can be added.
+Within the core lineup you will find TIAA Traditional, TIAA's Fixed Annuity offering, several Qualified Default Investment Alternatives (QDIA) structured as Target-Date Funds and other options that allow participants to allocate to more specific asset classes.
+If an investor requires exposure to additional asset classes beyond what the core lineup offers, they must use the Self-Directed Brokerage window to do so.